|My Favourite Planet > English > Europe > Greece > Macedonia > |

 Examples of Thracian work in precious metals have been dated to as early as 3200 BC.
 See, for example:

 Gold der Thraker: archäologische Schätze aus Bulgarien (Gold of the Thracians: archaeological treasures from Bulgaria).
-Catalogue of the 1980 the exhibition tour in Germany.
+Catalogue of the 1980 exhibition tour in Germany.
 Römisch-Germanisches Museum Köln and the Bulgarian Committee for Culture.
 Published by Verlag Philipp von Zabern, Mainz am Rhein, Germany, 1979.

 17. Halkidiki and Macedonia as suppliers of timber